RACSEL/IPS-national-backend/README.md

 Where `fb06a834-6b55-4ac3-a856-82489eb4d69d` is the id of the IPS Bundle.
 This endpoint returns the DDCC Bundle associated to the requested IPS.

 This transformation retrieves a previously stored IPS and checks whether the `Immunization` resource is present.
 The process extracts the information from the IPS to build the QuestionnaryResponse with the DDCC structure.
 This QuestionnarieResponse is sent to the DDCC module to generate the document.

+Optionally, if the IPS has more than one `Immunization` resource, you can pass the query argument `immunizationId` to specify the id of the `Immunization` resource tto transform.
+For example:

+    curl -i --request GET 'http://localhost:3000/fhir/Bundle/fb06a834-6b55-4ac3-a856-82489eb4d69d/$ddcc?immunizationId=6fef12e7-64ad-4792-b2ad-5d6b699588fc'